ngram-lab/al-folio/_pages/courses.md

  - CS 490A
  - CS 585 - discontinued.
  - CS 685
  - search engine courses?
-CS 446, 646
+CS 446, 646 hamed: """
+For courses, I am the instructor for 646.
+There are also 446 (recent instructor: David Fisher) and 546 (recent instructor: me) that are relevant.
+791U is a relevant seminar too which is occasionally offered.
+"""
  - Ling - compling 1 (rajesh's)
  - Ling - compling 2 (brian's)
  - Ling - cog modeling (gaja's)